From Fractionalization to Chiral Topological Superconductivity in a Flat Chern Band

-For a given interaction potential, the Hamiltonian is entirely determined by the form factor ${\Lambda}_{\k,\k+\q} \equiv \braket{u_\k}{u_{\k+\q}}$, which depends only on the band wavefunction in $\k$ space.
+For a given interaction potential, the Hamiltonian is entirely determined by the form factor ${\Lambda}_{\k,\k+\q} \equiv \braket{u_\k}{u_{\k+\q}}$, which depends only on the band wave function in $\k$ space.
 Notably, the form factor encodes the band geometry: at small $\q$, $|\Lambda_{\k,\k+\q}|$ is directly related to the quantum metric $g(\k)$, while the Berry curvature $\Omega(\bk)$ is encoded in the phase of the gauge-invariant product of form factors~\cite{Vanderbilt_2018,Fukui_2005}.

 Both the quantum metric and Berry curvature are constant in the case of Landau levels, but not in generic Chern bands.
-To study new physics due to nonuniform band geometry, we consider a minimal generalization of the lowest Landau level wavefunction~\cite{wang2021,Ledwith2020,Ledwith2023,guerci2024layerskyrmionsidealchern} which describes a modulated Landau level produced by a spatially varying, periodic magnetic field~\cite{Dubrovin_1980,Aharonov_1979,dong2022diracelectronperiodicmagnetic}:
+To study new physics due to nonuniform band geometry, we consider a minimal generalization of the lowest Landau level wave function which describes a modulated Landau level produced by a spatially varying, periodic magnetic field~\cite{Dubrovin_1980,Aharonov_1979,dong2022diracelectronperiodicmagnetic}:

-where $\Phi_{\bk}(\br)$ denotes the usual $n=0$ Landau level wavefunction in magnetic Bloch basis, and $\mathcal N_{\bk}$ is the normalization factor.
-Importantly, $K(\br)$ is a periodic function of $\r$, which modulates the charge density of the Chern band in real space and tunes its band geometry in $\bk$ space.
-The Chern band reduces to the lowest Landau level when $K(\br)$ is constant, and departs significantly from it when $K(\br)$ is highly nonuniform.
+where $\Phi_{\bk}(\br)$ denotes the usual $n=0$ Landau level wave function in magnetic Bloch basis, and $\mathcal N_{\bk}$ is the normalization factor.
+Importantly, $K(\br)$ is a periodic function of $\r$, which modulates the charge density of the Chern band in real space and tunes its band geometry in $\bk$ space~\cite{wang2021,Ledwith2020,Ledwith2023,guerci2024layerskyrmionsidealchern}.
+The Chern band reduces to the lowest Landau level when $K(\br)$ is constant, in which case the Berry curvature is $\k$-independent due to continuous magnetic translation symmetry, and departs significantly from it when $K(\br)$ is highly nonuniform.

 Interestingly, this Chern band model naturally describes the lowest band of twisted transition metal dichalcogenides ($t$TMDs) to a good approximation.
 Here, an effective magnetic field emerges from the layer pseudospin texture which is spatially varying with the moir\'e periodicity~\cite{Paul_2023,Shi_2024,wu2025}.
 Motivated by its connection with $t$TMDs, in the following we model $K(\r)$ as a sum of the lowest harmonics reciprocal lattice vectors,